Clotho: Measuring Task-Specific Pre-Generation Test Adequacy for LLM Inputs: Results

 \subsection{RQ3: Complementarity Analysis}

 RQ3 compares \name to post-generation approaches.
 Table~\ref{tab:loh_metrics} begins by comparing the results of correlation analysis, i.e., how well the adequacy scores correlate with pass rates, across \name and post-generation metrics: the highest are typeset in bold, and the second highest underlined.
-Post-generation variance based metrics generally perform well, with \lohsv achieving the strongest correlations overall (6/8 for Llama, 5/8 for Mistral).
+Post-generation variance-based metrics generally perform well, with \lohsv achieving the strongest correlations overall (6/8 for Llama, 5/8 for Mistral).
 In contrast, token-based confidence measures generally show only moderate correlations across all configurations.
 Overall, \name demonstrates strong performance, despite lacking access to the actual model outputs.
 Notably, \name achieves the best performance on specific tasks, particularly for \syn, where post-generation approaches typically underperform.
 We also note that the performance distribution varies significantly across model architectures.
-For Gemma, \name shows competitive performance compared to variance-based measures, suggesting particular compatibility with certain model families.
+For Gemma, \name achieves comparable performance to variance-based measures, suggesting particular compatibility with certain model families.

+Importantly, these results highlight that \name can achieve competitive performance without requiring full output generation, leading to significant efficiency gains.
+Extracting LIHS incurs negligible additional cost compared to standard inference, taking only a few minutes versus several days for full generation across a test suite.
+The training cost of the GMM is also minimal, with fitting on 500 samples taking less than 14 seconds (4.4 seconds on average), including time for hyperparameter adaptation.

 Given the variance in correlations, we investigate whether these metrics can complement each other in order to detect inputs with high failure rates.
 First, we choose inputs that fail eight or more times out of 10 repeated runs.
 Subsequently, we compute three representative adequacy metrics: \name, \lohsv, \toke, and choose the inputs with the top 25\% scores.
 Figure~\ref{fig:rq3_1/3_way_complemantary_venn_diagram} shows Venn diagram of such high adequacy, high failure rate inputs for four tasks: \syn, \gh, \odd, and \pos.
 The number of covered inputs shows how many of the high failure rate inputs are also considered as high adequacy inputs by the three metrics analysed: collectively, at least 55.7\% (\syn) or more of those inputs show top 25\% adequacy scores by at least one of the metrics.
 The diagrams also show the complementary relationship between the metrics: unanimous agreements between three metrics range only from 5.7\% to 15\% of high failure rate inputs, while individual metrics uniquely account for up to 22.3\% of them (\name for \odd).
 This suggests that combining the metrics can broaden coverage and capture a larger portion of failure-inducing inputs, indicating that although \name was originally designed as a pre-generation metric, it can also provide complementary benefits when integrated with post-generation metrics to better focus labelling efforts.